DCCS-IT-Business-Solutions/DCCS.Data.Source/README.md

 DCCS.Data.Source helps with automatic sorting and paging of data.
 It was created, to support Html-DataGrids with sorting and paging.

-DCCS.Data.Source is supposed to get out of the programmers way and do as much as possible automatic.
+DCCS.Data.Source is supposed to get out of the programmers way and do as much as possible automaticly.

 ## Installation